SimpleLab-Inc/wsb/src/analysis/sandbox/model_explore/README.md

 ## Table of contents

-* `model_march.Rmd` summarizes construction of the TEMM data layer.
+* `model_march.Rmd` summarizes construction of the TEMM data layer and uses flat files in `/etc` to render.
 * `02_random_forest.R` fits the random forest model.
 * `03_xgboost.R` fits the xgboost model.